 - A bit pricey

-Bottom Line: With all its features and functions, this 4.1 lb. bow clearly is one of the best compound bows you can get on the market today.
+Bottom Line: With all its features and functions, this 4.1 lb. bow clearly is one of the best models you can get on the market today.

 This compound bow is primarily designed for women.
 Worry no more about the fixed draw lengths and weights, because you can adjust them according to your own shooting ability.
 This also highlights an advanced grip design for enhanced accuracy.
 Plus, the hand torque has been eliminated in this bow, thus enhancing accurate targeting.
 It’s also great for women’s hands since the grip is very comfortable.
 Because of its maximum preload quad limbs, your accuracy is superb.